City of South Bend, Indiana

 - Eric Horvath, Director of Public Works, City of South Bend

-Since 2012, the monitoring sites (currently 165) and 13 automated gates and valves have eliminated dry weather overflows and reduced combined sewer overflow (CSO) into the St. Joseph River by more than 70 percent.
+Since 2012, the monitoring sites (currently 165) and 13 automated gates and valves have eliminated dry weather overflows and reduced combined sewer overflow (CSO) into the St. Joseph River by 80 percent.

 Eric Horvath believes in the benefits of the real-time decision support system approach.
 In 2021, the Department of Justice and the US Environmental Protection Agency endorsed the City of South Bend’s updated long-term control plan requiring 60% less infrastructure investment than originally estimated, saving the City approximately $400 million in capital expenditure spending.